Aerial view of cars in a parking lot.

 This means it may take longer to get a suitable hire car than you’ve previously experienced, and it’s unlikely we’ll be able to meet requests for specific features.

-If it isn’t possible to provide you with a replacement vehicle for any reason, our insurance provider will contact you to discuss alternative arrangements.
+If it is not possible to provide you with a replacement vehicle, DLM will contact you to discuss alternative arrangements.

 Read more about replacement vehicles